icopy-site/awesome/docs/awesome/awesome-cl.md

 * [AIMA-lisp](https://github.com/aimacode/aima-lisp) -  Common Lisp implementation of algorithms from Russell and Norvig's "Artificial Intelligence - A Modern Approach".
 * the book [Reinforcement Learning: An Introduction](http://www.incompleteideas.net/book/the-book.html), by Richard S. Sutton and Andrew G. Barto, with code in Lisp.
   * the authors are the recipients of the [2024 ACM A.M.
 Turing Award](https://awards.acm.org/about/2024-turing) for developing the conceptual and algorithmic foundations of reinforcement learning.
+* [microgpt](https://github.com/40ants/microgpt) - A Common Lisp port of @karpathy microgpt.py — the most atomicimplementation of a GPT with a hand-written scalar autograd engine.

 Audio